sylk80/berlinclock3/docs/NOTES.md

 Berlin clock's third row has 4 length
 Berlin clock with time 07:xx:xx should have R in third row second element Berlin clock with time 08:xx:xx should have R in third row third element

+## Component 12/13

+:heavy_plus_sign: Given the API endpoint /time

+:construction: When I request the time for 09:xx:xx/10:xx:xx

+:heavy_exclamation_mark: Then the third row is ON / OFF

+:heavy_exclamation_mark: And the third row is filled with R / 0

+### Unit tests

+Berlin clock's third row has 4 length
+Berlin clock with time 09:xx:xx should have R in third row fourth element Berlin clock with time 10:xx:xx should have 0 in third row's any element